 Although centers specializing in movement disorders are not uncommon, clinics with a special emphasis on childhood conditions relating to movement are relatively rare.
 Thus, there are few reports in the literature that address the question of what the most common disorders might be in childhood.
 An exception has been the review of Fernandez-Alvarez and Aicardi, who in a large series of children with movement disorders, reported an occurrence of tics (39%), dystonia (24%), tremor (19%), chorea (5%), myoclonus (3%), akinetic-rigid syndromes (2%), and mixed disorders (8%) of a total of 684 patients, excluding those with cerebral palsy (Figure 45–1).1 These figures may not be representative of the general population, given that the source is a tertiary referral center, but no other broadly based data are currently available.
 It is striking, however, how these percentages differ from an adult movement disorder population, in which essential tremor and akinetic-rigid syndromes such as Parkinson's disease (PD) would certainly be more predominant.

 Distribution of movement disorders in 673 children seen in a tertiary referral center.
 (Adapted from Fernandez-Alvarez E and Aicardi J. Movement Disorders in Children.
 London: MacKeith Press, 2001.
 Used with permission.)

 Probably the most well-studied movement disorder to date in terms of epidemiology in childhood is that of tics.
-Large-scale studies of school-age children have estimated the prevalence at between 10% and 20%.2,3 Studies of Tourette's syndrome (TS) have varied over the years in their estimations of prevalence, but recent reports indicate it to be as high as 3–4% in school-age children, with a much ...
+Large-scale studies of school-age children have estimated the prevalence at between 10% and 20%.2,3 Studies of Tourette's syndrome (TS) have varied over the years in their estimations of prevalence, but recent reports indicate it to be as high as 3–4% in school-age children, with a much higher percentage ...